FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/monitoring/readme.md

 - Gauge - reports instantanious value at a point in time (for example queue size)
 - Meter - measures total count of event occurences, total mean rate, mean rates for past 1, 5 and 15 minutes time windows

-## List of notable metrics exposed by Uniconfig
+## List of notable metrics exposed by UniConfig

 - **Gauges**
     - io.frinx.uniconfig.manager.impl.task.TaskExecutorImpl.queue_size - The number of tasks in the queue waiting for execution